jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 		- think about A assigning a key a as a list and adds b as an element
 		- B assigns a key as a map and adds an entry c
 		- how do we resolve this?
+	- using a fixed schema JSON-like datatype
+	- caveat: can't update schema easily!
+		- imagine we have an outdate peer on v1 and everyone else is on v2
+		- will not diverge because of bft but all changes from v1 will likely be rejected